fbpx

 March signals the beginning of change in Florida’s fishing landscape.
 With the arrival of spring in the southern regions, new opportunities emerge.
 However, early booking is advised due to the influx of spring breakers.

 Inshore fishing becomes attractive in the Keys and Everglades, with the “Silver King” (Tarpon) offering a memorable fishing experience.
-The reefs and inshore areas in the Panhandle also light up with activity as Triggerfish join the party.
+The reefs and inshore areas in the Panhandle also light up with activity as Triggerfish, lane snapper and Jack Crevalle join the party.
 Moreover, this month marks the start of the freshwater fishing season, with Largemouth Bass hitting their stride.

 April

 As spring reaches its peak across the state, spawning season for several species, particularly in freshwater bodies, begins.
-Anglers should make the most of this time by visiting the St. Johns River and Harris Chain of Lakes for exciting Largemouth Bass action.
+Anglers should make the most of this time by visiting the St. Johns River and Harris Chain of Lakes for Largemouth Bass, and Panfish action.

-In terms of saltwater fishing, the arrival of Amberjack and Marlin in the Gulf of Mexico increases the thrill.
-For inshore anglers, expect Redfish, Snook, and Speckled Trout to provide engaging action in the bayous and lagoons.
+In terms of saltwater fishing, the arrival of Amberjack, Yellowtail, and Marlin in the Gulf of Mexico increases the thrill.
+For inshore anglers, expect Redfish, Snook, Spanish mackerel and Speckled Trout to provide engaging action in the bayous and lagoons.
+Take to the Ocean after hours to experience the excitement of Shark fishing!

 May

 May ushers in some of the best fishing in Florida, owing to rising temperatures that drive fish into a feeding frenzy.
-The month marks the opening of the Snook season on the Gulf Coast and the start of the Grouper season across the state.
+The month marks the opening of the Snook season on the Gulf Coast and the start of the Grouper season across the state, including gag, red, and Goliath grouper

 Inshore action continues to be lively in the Everglades and around the Keys, with Tarpon, Bonefish, and Permit leading the pack.
 May also begins the height of deep-sea fishing, with Marlin, Sailfish, and Mahi Mahi making a strong showing.